Accumark Underground Utility Services

 Ground Penetrating Radar (GPR)

-Non-destructively locates subsurface targets prior to digging, trenching, or conducting site assessments.
+Ground Penetrating Radar (GPR) involves the non-destructive location of subsurface targets prior to digging, trenching, or conducting site assessments.

 Accumark offers full color CCTV inspection services for sewer/drain line pipes and empty electrical/telecommunication conduits as small as 2″.
 The system provides recorded color video data, and can electronically designate the horizontal location of the CCTV camera head by means of a built in Sonde.